Theseus and That Pesky Minotaur

 P = Previous maze

-If you haven’t played this game yet, you can give it a try here.
-First, double-click on the diagram to get the program started.
+First, click on the diagram to get the program started.
 Then, use the arrow keys to move Theseus (the red circle).
 The idea is to get Theseus to the exit without him being eaten by the Minotaur (the black circle).
 For each move that Theseus makes, the Minotaur makes two moves.
 He always tries to get closer to Theseus.
 It he can move one square horizontally and get closer, he will do that.
 If he can’t move horizontally, then he will try to move vertically.

 The first three mazes are just training mazes, then 4 through 10 get to be interesting.